rackerlabs/docs-cloud-servers/dev-guide/api-operations/methods/post-resize-specified-server-servers-server-id-actions.rst

 .. warning::
-   Resize is only available for Standard and General Purpose flavors.
-General Purpose servers can only be resized to a larger size.
+   Resize is only available for Standard and General Purpose (formerly Performance 1) flavors.
+   Standard servers can be resized to both smaller and larger sized servers.
+   General Purpose servers can be resized to only larger sized servers.

    If you have a Compute, Memory, or IO flavor server, and you need to change the size of your data disk(s), you will need to:

    #.
 Image your system disk.
    #.
 Back-up your data disk(s), using Cloud Backup or Cloud Block Storage.